Free Island Park Reservoir Map

 Background

 This blog is a how-to for use of a new free bathymetric (depth) and recreation map of Island Park Reservoir.
 The map is intended to potentially help anglers locate fish and facilitate responsible recreation.
-We hope this map will increase appreciation of Island Park Reservoir as a resource and create awareness of the value of restoration activities meant to fix water quality issues that affect Island Park Reservoir, the Henry's Fork River, and the fish populations and hatches within.
+We hope this map will increase appreciation of Island Park Reservoir and create awareness of the value of work to fix water quality issues that affect the reservoir, the Henry’s Fork, and the fish and hatches within.

 Currently, the map is digital-only, but a hard-copy map is in the works!